Blood pressure (mate pēhanga toto)

 Key points about blood pressure (mate pēhanga toto)

-- Blood pressure is the force of blood pushing against the walls of your arteries as your heart pumps blood through your body.
+- Blood pressure (BP) is the force of blood pushing against the walls of your arteries as your heart pumps blood through your body.

 - You should have your blood pressure checked regularly.
+How often depends on your age, risk factors and general health.

-High blood pressure is often called a ‘silent killer’ because for most people, there are no symptoms.
+High blood pressure is often called a ‘silent killer’ because, for most people, there are no symptoms.
 This means many people are unaware they have high blood pressure.

 Risk factors | Age to start having heart (and diabetes) checks | |